sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

     mvn package

-The super POM sets the default build directory to `${project.basedir}/target` and if we look there we can see a `libhello-1.0.0.jar` file has been created.
+The super&nbsp;POM sets the default build directory to `${project.basedir}/target` and if we look there we can see a `libhello-1.0.0.jar` file has been created.

 This can be installed into our local repository with